 History of the Cuckoo Clock

-The first Cuckoo Clock ever described was owned by Prince Elector August von Sachsen in 1629, no one knows if it was the first EVER Cuckoo Clock.
+The first Clock with a cuckoo ever described was owned by Prince Elector August von Sachsen in 1629, no one knows if it was the first EVER Cuckoo Clock.
 Other clocks with mechanical figures that moved were also existence.
 And it wasn’t until 1669, when famous clockmaker, Domenico Martinelli, had the idea of bellows making the bird make noise on the hour.

-Wherever the Cuckoo Clock originated, it found a home in the Black Forest.
+Wherever the clocks originated, they found a home in the Black Forest.
 Firsts don’t matter as much as tradition, and the industry of hand carving these beautiful clocks is deeply rooted in that part of Germany.
 Improvements have been made and distinct styles introduced, but essentially, it belongs to the Black Forest.

 How Can You Identify a Real Black Forest Cuckoo Clock